`

 New City Hall is Underway

-Construction and renovations to Marble Hall has officially begun and chain link fencing divides the parking lot.
+Construction and renovations to Marble Hall is underway.
+"I'm saying today that he's about 40 days behind."
+Vice mayor Doug Colonell said on February 19.
+The structural spalling repairs to Marble Hall beams and columns are complete.
+The major demolition is complete.
 During this phase of the project, access to the post office, parking areas, and portions of the property will be affected.
 There will be signs, barriers, and fencing to guide us through the parking lots, to the post office, and to Marble Hall.

-The KCB Community Association Concerts in Sunset Park series begins the 2026 season with John Bartus, the 42nd Anniversary Concert, live in the new tiki in Sunset Park on Sunday, January 25, at 4 p.m.
+The KCB Community Association Concerts in Sunset Park series continues the 2026 season live in the new tiki in Sunset Park on Sundays at 4 - 6 p.m.

 February 22: Stormfront